Cloud-CNC/meraki-portal/README.md

 ```

 ## Limitations
-* This plugin has been tested on exactly 1 network
+* This plugin has been tested on exactly `1` Meraki network
 * No support for credentials
 * No built in way of verifying that you've logged in